mbourgey/EBI_cancer_workshop_visualization/README.md

 **Can you match up, by eye, the profile shapes against a selection of known mutational signatures supplied ?** [solution](solutions/_signature1.md)

 Unfortunately the SomaticSignatures package does not provide any autmated way to deconstruct the signal based on Alexandrov known signatures.
+It is an unsprevised approach.

-To do this task we will need to use another R package, `deconstructSigs`, which implement that.
+To look for known signature we will need to use another R package, `deconstructSigs`.

 ```{.R}
 library(deconstructSigs)